facebook-csharp-sdk/facebook-windows8-sample/README.md

-# Facebook Sample using Facebook C# SDK with Windows 8 Metro Style Application
+# Facebook Sample using Facebook C# SDK with Windows 8 Store Application

-This sample demonstrates the use of Facebook C# SDK v6 as a Windows 8 Metro Style Application.
+This sample demonstrates the use of Facebook C# SDK v6 as a Windows 8 Store Application.

-_Note: This sample does not necessarily demonstrate the best use but rather features of using Facebook C# SDK on a Windows 8 Metro Style app.
+_Note: This sample does not necessarily demonstrate the best use but rather features of using Facebook C# SDK on a Windows 8 Store App.
 XTaskAsync methods are preferred over XAsync methods.
 Always remember to handle exceptions_

 # Getting started